 This is for markets that are breaking up or down, but what about a trending market?

-When a market is trending, volume should be used in a different way.
+When a market is trending, the volume should be used differently.

 You want to see some increased volume on the continuation moves.

 Let’s say the market is in a bull trend and you want to know if the market will keep going up.

 First of all, you want to see decreased volume on the “tests”.

 A test is a simple pull-back, which can last from one day up two-three weeks.

 During this pullback, you want to see that the sell-off that takes the market lower is done on decreased volume.